civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(12)** The portion of subsection 111(9) of the Act before paragraph (a) is replaced by the following:

-    **(9)** In this section, a taxpayer's non-capital loss, **restricted interest and financing expense**, net capital loss, restricted farm loss, farm loss and limited partnership loss for a taxation year during which the taxpayer was not resident in Canada shall be determined as if
+    **(9)** In this section, a taxpayer's non-capital loss, restricted interest and financing expense, net capital loss, restricted farm loss, farm loss and limited partnership loss for a taxation year during which the taxpayer was not resident in Canada shall be determined as if

   **(13)** Subsections (1) and (4) to (12) apply in respect of taxation years of a taxpayer that begin on or after October 1, 2023.
 However, subsections (1) to (10) also apply in respect of a taxation year of a taxpayer that begins before, and ends after, October 1, 2023 if